What happens in the eye in myopia?

 Who are at risk of myopia?

-Myopia usually develops in children of school-going age and continues to worsen until they reach their early 20s, after which the condition usually stabilises.
+Myopia usually develops in children from age four and continues to worsen until they reach their early 20s, after which the condition usually stabilises.

 Singapore has the highest prevalence of myopia worldwide.
-20% of Singapore children are myopic by the time they start their primary education at age 7 and this prevalence increases to more than 80% upon completion of their college education.
+30% of Singapore children are myopic at the start of primary school at age 7 and this prevalence increases to more than 80% at age 16.

 Myopia is not just about wearing glasses.
+Myopia is a disease.
 As myopia increases, the risk of developing other sight-threatening eye conditions increases too.
 Therefore, by reducing the level of myopia, we hope to reduce the risks of your child developing these conditions: